A practical 360-degree view of video marketing for asset management firms, by cost, steps, pros and cons

 Swapping the CTA in either of these circumstances would, of course, be inappropriate.
 So, setting the CTA to match the moment in the buying cycle is very important.
-This is where your video agency should start their planning work first.
+This is where your should start their planning work first.

 Your video firm will develop the videos set out in the planning stage, and ideally, the best way is to film everything all at once and edit everything all at once.
 These produce high economies of scale, and will deliver value for you.

 It's important to deploy your videos in a way which best suit users, search engines and social media.
 Users prefer:

 - Impulse: to view video straight away - so put it above 'the fold', in the top part of the web page

 - Clarity: to view video at size - so not a small box tucked away in a corner